yexca/Blog-Source-Hugo/content/en-us/page/about/index.md

 - A developer with a passion for exploring tech.
 I love trying out new stuff—right now, I’m sticking with classic B/S architecture, but hey, the future is wide open!
 (Cue the "Raise the flag" moment.)
 - Big fan of sweet-sounding music.
 Lately, I’ve been looping [恋の押し売り](https://music.youtube.com/watch?v=I_YfQj2IlmY&si=4KdzRSsvDGNpm7u-).
 Sweet tunes are just the best!
 Even when the lyrics are kinda sad, as long as it’s paired with upbeat melodies like [空唄](https://music.youtube.com/watch?v=BIL21F_HwgY&si=wjyZhahxAAabUwKD), it’s still amazing.
 Sweet melodies, FTW!

-## The Dream

-New roads are waiting for me, and more exciting things are just around the corner! ✨

-By learning, recording, and sharing, I hope to make life more colorful and boost my **subjective lifespan**.

 ## What have I done so far?

 Wow~ ⊙o⊙